jina-ai/docs/chapters/dashboard/flow.md

 ## Flow Design GUI

-##### Our GUI is a visual interface that makes composing flows as easy as browsing Facebook.
+##### Our GUI is a visual interface that makes composing flows as easy as browsing social media.
 Design, configure and deploy your flows right from the browser!

 ### Features